emanningt/emanningt.github.io/_posts/2020-06-24-js_project_score-it.markdown

 Well to start DOM stands for Document Object Model.
 The way I have heard this best described is "The browser's internal programmatic reprsentation of the web page.".
 This basicly means you can use JavaScript to minipulate the DOM withought actually changing the HTML thats already there.

-To give some examoles of Document Object Model it would look something like this:
+To give some examples of Document Object Model (DOM) it would look something like this:

 ```
 document.getElementById(id)